kscalelabs/rdme-docs/docs/Getting Started/introduction-1/set-up-your-environment.md

       title: Build and test skills
       type: basic
 ---
-KOS is simple to install using pip
+KOS is simple to install using pip:

 ```python
 pip install pykos